Sarthak-Nigam/Gourmet-Guru/README.md

 ## Project Details 📝

 1. **Data Collection:** 📊<br/><br/>
-The recipe data was scraped from https://pinchofyum.com/ using a Python web scraping tool like Beautiful Soup.
+The recipe data was scraped from https://pinchofyum.com/ using a Python web scraping tool like Scrapy & Beautiful Soup.
 The following steps were taken:

 - **Identify the Data:** Determined which recipe attributes were necessary (e.g., title, ingredients, instructions).
 - **Scraping Process:** Wrote scripts to crawl the website and extract the relevant data.
 This involved sending HTTP requests to the website, parsing the HTML content, and extracting the desired information.